lamh85/orca/Readme.md

 https://github.com/salsita/node-pg-migrate

-REQUIRED
-1. All the logic in the migration file must be wrapped in either of these exports:
+All the logic in the migration file must be wrapped in either of these exports:

 ```javascript
 exports.shorthands = undefined